+Quantit

-Disclosure Quantity Units
+Disclosure y Units

-No. of substantiated complaints on customer privacy #
+No. of substantiated complaints on customer privacy I #

-No. of complaints addressed #
+No. of complaints addressed I #

-No. of customers, users and account holders whose information is used for #
+No. of customers, users and account holders whose information is used for

-secondary purposes
+secondary purposes #

 ^{}Substantiated complaints include complaints from customers that went through the organization's formal communication channels and grievance mechanisms as well as complaints that were lodged to and acted upon by government agencies.